j-n-f/silly-beatport-scraper/README.md

 # The Silly Beatport Scraper

 * Beatport doesn't offer FLAC downloads
-* If you want FLAC, you have to convert to WAV manually
+* If you want FLAC, you have to convert from WAV manually
 * Then you have to fill in all the meta data by hand because Beatport closed their API
 * This is silly